Run in Google Colab

 |

-get_itemthat works with cached dicts for efficient training
+__call__methodWriting a GetItem that works with preloaded field dicts for efficient training

 Setup#